This post may contain affiliate links. Please see my disclosure policy for details.

 It’s meant to be the colour of jade but looked more blue to me.
 It was so clear and unlike any water I had seen previously in India.

-I saw some travellers sunbathing on the rocks and swimming in it.
+I saw some travellers sunbathing on the rocks and swimming in them.
 I was so jealous as I was sweating.

 Make sure that you use caution when crossing the bridges.
 Only one group at a time each way (you can’t cross each other on this bridge) and don’t jump haha ;)